Awareness Day resource list for Child Traumatic Stress.

 Age-Related Reactions to a Traumatic Event (PDF | 290 KB)

 This fact sheet, produced by the National Child Traumatic Stress Network, describes how young children, school-age children, and adolescents react to traumatic events and offers suggestions on how parents and caregivers can help support them.

 Arnold Palmer Hospital for Children

 This resource is a list of archived articles for caregivers on mental health and youth.
-Resources for Healthcare Providers

 Resources for Clinicians and Providers

 Bright Futures: Guidelines for Health Supervision of Infants, Children, and Adolescents, 4th Ed

 This HRSA-supported initiative provides health care professionals and maternal and child health programs updated recommendations for pediatric health promotion, health supervision, and anticipatory guidance for well-child visits.
 The Bright Futures/American Academy of Pediatrics Periodicity Schedule (PDF | 159 KB) presents the screenings, assessments, physical examinations, procedures, and timing of anticipatory guidance recommended for each age-based visit.

 Bruns, et al. (2010).
 Intervening in the Lives of Youth with Complex Behavioral Health Challenges and Their Families: The Role of the Wraparound Process.
 American Journal of Community Psychology